langchain-ai/langchain/docs/explanation/agents.md

 # Agents

 Agents use an LLM to determine which tools to call and in what order.
-Here are the supported types of agents available in LangChain.
+Here are the agents available in LangChain.

 For a tutorial on how to load agents, see [here](/getting_started/agents.ipynb).